 But for children, play is serious learning.”

 Families may choose between a two, three, four, or five day option for both Preschool and Pre-K, with morning programs available.
-Our Hamilton campus is morning only at the current time.
 Students in our Preschool and Pre-K programs are given priority admission status in applying to our Kindergarten.
 Students 2.9 years old (and toilet-trained) may apply to our Preschool program.
 Pre-K students must be 4 years old by September 1 (and toilet-trained).
 An application is available on the Admissions Page.